Clíodhna Kelleher

 Introduction

 She is a graduate of University College Dublin and of Harvard Law School, where she specialised in public and comparative constitutional law.
-Prior to qualifying as a barrister Clíodhna worked as a legal fellow at a non-profit organisation and as a paralegal at a leading full-service Irish law firm.
+Prior to qualifying as a barrister Clíodhna worked as a legal fellow in the public affairs department of the British Pregnancy Advisory Service (BPAS), a charity which provides and advocates for reproductive healthcare and as a paralegal at a leading full-service Irish law firm.
 She was the recipient of Lincolns Inn’s top scholarship for Bar school.

 • News